Hydrodynamic Limit For An Active Exclusion Process: Notations and Main theorem

 \subsection{Main notations and introduction of the Markov generator}

 On the two dimensional discrete set with \emph{periodic boundary conditions,} we define the occupation configuration $\conf=(\conf_x)_{x\in \torus}\in\{0,1\}^{\torus}$ where $\conf_x\in\{0,1\}$ is the number of particles at site $x$.
-With any \emph{occupied} site $x\in \torus$, we associate an angle $\theta_x\in[0,2\pi[$ representing the mean direction of the velocity in the plane of the particle occupying the site.
-We will denote by the \emph{periodic} set of possible angles.
+With any \emph{occupied} site $x\in \torus$, we associate an angle $\theta_x\in\ctoruspi$ representing the mean direction of the velocity in the plane of the particle occupying the site.
 When the site $x$ is empty, we set the angle of the site to $\theta_x =0$ by default. \begin{defi}[Configurations, cylinder \& angle-blind functions] For any site $x\in \torus$, we denote by $\confhat_x$ the pair $(\eta_x, \theta_x)$, and by $\confhat=(\confhat_x)_{x\in \torus}$ the complete configuration.
-The set of all configurations will be denoted by Denote $\Sigma_{\infty}$ the set of infinite configurations above, where $\torus$ is replaced by $\Z^2$.
+The set of all configurations will be denoted by Denote by $\Sigma_{\infty}$ the set of infinite configurations above, where $\torus$ is replaced by $\Z^2$.
 We will call \emph{cylinder function} any function $f$ depending on the configuration only through a finite set of vertices $B_f\subset\Z^2$, and $C^1$ w.r.t. each $\theta_x$, for any $x\in B_f$.
-The set of cylinder functions on $\Z^2$ will be denoted ${\mathcal C}$ {$ {\mathcal C}$ \dotfill set of cylinder functions}.
+The set of cylinder functions on $\Z^2$ will be denoted {by} ${\mathcal C}$ {$ {\mathcal C}$ \dotfill set of cylinder functions}.
 Note that a cylinder function is always bounded, and that any function $f\in{\mathcal C}$ admits a natural image as a function on $\statespace$ for any $N$ large enough.
 This is always the latter that we will consider, and we therefore abuse the notation and denote in the same way both $f$ and its counterpart on $\statespace$.

 We will call \emph{angle-blind function} any function depending on $\confhat$ only through the occupation variables ${\conf=(\conf_x)_{x\in\torus}}$.
 In other words, an angle-blind function depends on the position of particles, but not on their angles.
-We denote by $\Sp$ the set of angle-blind functions . \end{defi} We will use on the discrete torus the notations $\abss{\cdot}$ for the norm $\abss{x}=\sum_i \abss{x_i}$. {$|z| $ \dotfill $\sum_i \abss{z_i}$ }
+We denote by $\Sp$ the set of angle-blind functions . \end{defi} We will use on the discrete torus the notations $\abss{\cdot}$ for the norm $\abss{x}={\sum_{i=1}^2} \abss{x_i}$. {$|z| $ \dotfill $\sum_i \abss{z_i}$ }